EC528-Fall-2023/ChRIS/README.md

 This section highlights technical details regarding the implementation of our observability system, as well as discussing implications that could arise as a result of our research and design choices.
 ### Global Architecture Of the Project
-The foundation of our project will revolve around the deployment of ChRIS unto NERC, along with an observability stack which we will configure to ensure efficiency and robustness of deployment.
-Details of the architecture of the components in our proposed observability stack are highlighted in the subsection below.
+The foundation of our project will revolve around the deployment of ChRIS in the New England Research Cloud (NERC), along with an observability stack which we will configure to ensure efficiency and robustness of deployment.
+Additionally, we aim to develop a robust configuration for ChRIS along with an efficient observability stack on OpenShift through the NERC, and we plan to deliver that through the Helm framework.
+Finally, we also seek to improve the observability capabilities of our deployed observability stack by using the data it collects to develop new modules or features, either in the observability stack or in the ChRIS application itself.
+Details of the architecture of the various components in our proposed system are highlighted in the subsections below.

-### Observability Stack Components
+### Development of Observability Stack
-Our observability stack will generally follow the LGTM observability stack paradigm, consisting of the following components
+Our observability stack will adopt the LGTM observability stack paradigm for collecting and monitoring metrics including CPU and memory usage, resource allocation patterns, and temporal distribution of medical analysis programs for system management purposes.
+Metrics will be collected and visualized in a dashboard for easy access and monitoring by system admins.
+It will consist of the following components providing functionality for log collection, visualization, traces and metrics:

 - #### Grafana
   A multi-platform open-source analytics and interactive visualization web application.
 It provides visualization of data into charts, graphs, and alerts for the web when connected to supported data sources.